Can physical therapy help relieve bulging disc symptoms?

 - Improving blood flow, nutrients and oxygen to the spine

 If you are diagnosed with a bulging disc, your doctor can likely refer you to a licensed physical therapist.
 After obtaining information about your symptoms, a physical therapist will perform some tests to determine what type of physical therapy plan could be most beneficial to you.

-The physical therapist can examine your posture and ask about your standing and sitting positions at work and/or at home.
-Your therapist also will conduct nerve tests by manually moving your body in different directions.
-He or she also will palpate, or feel, the soft tissues around your spine for abnormal texture, temperature, and tenderness as a way to detect inflammation, irritation, and muscle spasms.
+The physical therapist can examine your posture and ask about your standing and sitting positions at work and at home as well as conduct nerve tests by manually moving your body in different directions.
+He or she will also examine the soft tissues around your spine for abnormal texture, temperature and tenderness as a way to detect inflammation, irritation and muscle spasms.

-- Finding the most beneficial positions for you to sit, stand, work, and sleep
+- Finding the most beneficial positions for you to sit, stand, work and sleep

 - Soft tissue massage

 Generally, patients with bulging disc symptoms have physical therapy appointments two to three times a week over a six-week period.
 If physical therapy does not provide you with bulging disc relief and you have exhausted other conservative treatments, you may want to consider seeing if you are a candidate for one of the minimally invasive outpatient procedures performed at Laser Spine Institute.
 Our outpatient procedures do not require a lengthy recovery and are a safer and effective alternative to traditional open back surgery.^

 Contact Laser Spine Institute today and request a no-cost MRI review* to learn if our outpatient procedures would be effective in alleviating your bulging disc symptoms.
 We have helped more than 75,000 patients find relief from chronic neck and back pain.